maxsonBraunLab/atac_seq/README.md

   * `Replicate` = biological replicate. acceptable values are integers >= 1.
   * `Dir` = read direction.
 Acceptable values are ['R1', 'R2'].
   * Reads must be placed in the `samples/raw` directory.
 * Adapter file in FASTA format for adapter trimming.
+This is provided.
 * Reference genome in FASTA format.

 ## Outputs

 All of the following are in the `data` directory.

-* Quality Control
+* Quality Control plots in HTML format

-  * Fragment length distribution plot
+  * Fragment length distribution plot `fragment_len_dist.html`
-  * Fraction of Reads in Peaks (FRiP) per sample
+  * Fraction of Reads in Peaks (FRiP) per sample `frip.html`

-* Table of QC metrics per sample at the alignment, peak calling, and differential expression stage.
+  * Report of the data with important metrics at alignment, peak calling, and DE steps `essential_report.html`.
+This includes

-* Raw counts table of peaks (rows are intervals, columns are samples)
+* Raw counts table of peaks (rows are intervals, columns are samples) `counts_table.txt`

-* Fraction of Reads in Peaks (FRiP) per sample

-* Read pileup tracks in bigwig format **in progress**
+* Read pileup tracks in bigwig format using CPM normalization `data/bw/*.bw`

 * Differentially open chromatin regions for all unique combinations of conditions.

-  * Instead of specifying contrasts explicitly, the pipeline will assess all unique combinations of conditions.
+Instead of specifying contrasts explicitly, the pipeline will assess all unique combinations of conditions.

+  * PCA plot of all samples `data/de/sample_PCA.png`
+  * DESeq2-normalized and ln(DESeq2-normalized) counts `de/norm_counts.txt`, `de/log_norm_counts.txt`
+  * Significant peaks split by up and down-regulation `de/{contrast}/{contrast}-[up_sig|down_sig].bed`
+  * Heatmap of top 50 most differential regions `de/{contrast}/{contrast}-heatmap.pdf`

-* Consensus peaks among _n_ replicates (_n_ is configurable).
+* Consensus peaks among _n_ replicates per condition (_n_ is configurable).
 This is in the `samples` folder.
+A peak is considered a consensus peak when it is in >= _n_ number of samples per condition.

+  * For example, peak1 appears in 2 out of 3 replicates in condition1.
+If n = 2, then peak1 is considered a consensus peak, even if it does not appear in other conditions.
+  * For example, peak2 appears in 1 out of 3 replicates in all conditions.
+If n = 2, then peak2 is not a consensus peak.

   # Methods

 ![](rulegraph.svg).

 # References